citelao/cse132-site/_studios/01-bit-manip.md

 6. This gives you a warning[^warnings].
 What's the warning?
 Understanding exactly what it means requires another 3 years of computer science classes, but you can easily find a fix using Google.

 	You should add exactly one line of code to the top of the `helloworld.c` file.
 7. Recompile your fixed version.
-This produces a file called `a.out` in your current directory, which you can run by writing the full path to the file (`/home/warehouse/bstolovitz/a.out`) or by using shorthand for the current directory: `./a.out` (`.` indicates the current directory, `..` the parent).
+This produces a file called `a.out` in your current directory, which you can run by using shorthand for the current directory: `./a.out` (`.` indicates the current directory, `..` the parent).
 8. This name is not descriptive, so recompile again, but with the `-o OUTPUTNAME` flag (`gcc INPUT -o OUTPUT`).
 I chose `helloworld`.
 9. You've successfully compiled a program!
 Run it (`./WHATEVER_NAME_YOU_GAVE_IT`).